provokateurin/dart-nextcloud/README.md

 You can create a Docker development instance of Nextcloud using `./scripts/run.sh`.
 It already has everything that is necessary installed.
-For credentials and everything else look into the `config.example.json` file.
+The username is `admin` and the password is `password`.

 ## Testing

 The testing should also be done using the Docker development instance of Nextcloud.
-Copy the `config.example.json` file to `config.json`.

 Then run the tests using `./scripts/test.sh`.
 If you only want to run a subset of tests, pass the file names of the tests like this: